 Degrees and awards

-Roosevelt University currently offers a variety of master's degree programs, doctoral programs, and certificate programs at the graduate level.
+Roosevelt University currently offers various master's degree programs, doctoral programs, and certificate programs at the graduate level.
 Each specific degree offered in a college has its own unique requirements for completion.
-Students should refer to requirements listed for their chosen academic program.
+Students should refer to the requirements listed for their chosen academic program.

 The U.S. Department of Education defines a doctoral degree as one requiring advanced work beyond the master's level.
-The doctoral degree is awarded after a period of study that typically equals at least six full-time equivalent academic years.
-Completion of the doctorate requires successful completion of either a dissertation based on original research or an original project, or in the case of Pharmacy, coursework required for professional practice.
+After a period of study, the doctoral degree is awarded that typically equals at least six full-time equivalent academic years.
+Completion of the doctorate requires successful completion of either a dissertation based on original research or an original project or in the case of Pharmacy, coursework required for professional practice.
 Specific requirements for Roosevelt’s doctoral degrees are detailed in the catalog sections for those programs.

 Certificates and diplomas certify satisfactory completion of a post-secondary education program.
-All Roosevelt certificates meet the regulatory requirements of the U.S. Department of Education, the Higher Learning Commission, and the Illinois Board of Higher Education.
+All Roosevelt certificates meet the U.S. Department of Education's regulatory requirements, the Higher Learning Commission, and the Illinois Board of Higher Education.

 - Post-baccalaureate certificates require completion of an organized program of study beyond the bachelor's degree.
-They are designed for those who have completed a bachelor’s degree, but they do not meet the requirements of a master's degree.
+They are designed for those who have completed a bachelor’s degree, but they do not meet a master's degree requirements.

-- Post-master’s certificates require completion of an organized program beyond the master's degree, but do not meet the requirements of academic degrees at the doctoral level.
+- Post-master’s certificates require completion of an organized program beyond the master's degree but do not meet academic degrees' requirements at the doctoral level.